abingdonpta/abingdonpta/content/programs/garden/index.md

 {{< imgresize o=360x src="files/040222_6.jpg" alt="A volunteer with a big bag of litter collected on Abingdon's grounds" >}}
 {{< imgresize o=360x src="files/040222_7.jpg" alt="The garden looking very tidy after woodchips were placed evenly throughout" >}}

-### Donation of Woodchips and Stumps from Lancaster Landscapes
+### Donation of Woodchips and Stumps
 *April 1, 2022*

+Thanks to Lancaster Landscapes for their donation of woodchips and stumps.

 {{< imgresize o=360x src="files/040122_1.jpg" alt="A dump truck dumping donated woodchips" >}}
 {{< imgresize o=360x src="files/040122_2.jpg" alt="Company and PTA staff posing behind a pile of donated woodchips" >}}